 EuroMillions is a popular lottery that consists several National Lotteries, including the National Lottery of Belgium, Luxembourg and Spain.
-The EuroMillions lottery was established in 2004.
+The EuroMillions in Belgium was established in 2004.
 On February 13th the very first draw took place.
 This was an excitement moment millions of European players had been waiting for.
 La Française des Jeux in the French capital Paris is the place to be, because over there the draw takes place.

 Participants all over Europe